Linda McMahon: Nomination and confirmation

 On November 19, 2024, President-elect Donald Trump announced the nomination of McMahon to head the Department of Education for his second administration.

 Throughout her nomination process, McMahon expressed support for school choice and charter schools in the United States.

 On January 20, 2025, McMahon's nomination was received in the U.S. Senate and referred to the Senate Committee on Health, Education, Labor, and Pensions (HELP).
 The nomination hearing was scheduled for February 13, 2025.
 The committee advanced her nomination in a 12–11 vote on February 20.
 On March 3, 2025, the U.S. Senate confirmed McMahon as United States secretary of education with a 51–45 vote.

 Tenure

+Before her confirmation Trump emphasized that McMahon's primary objective would be to close the Department of Education, stating, "I want her to put herself out of a job."
+McMahon echoed Trump's comments, stating that the department was not needed when asked directly if the United States needed the department.

 McMahon was sworn in by Jacqueline Clay as the 13th United States Secretary of Education on March 3, 2025.

+On March 11, the department announced the layoff of half of its workforce.
+The actions were challenged in court, with a coalition of groups led by Democracy Forward arguing that the changes to the department would require action by Congress.
+Lower courts enjoined the action, but in July 2025, the Supreme Court permitted the layoffs to proceed.

 McMahon has oversight over the America 250 Civics Education Coalition, a partnership of conservative organizations who are creating civics programming around the 250th anniversary of the United States.
 The coalition is led by the America First Policy Institute, which formerly employed McMahon.
 McMahon signed an ethics waiver allowing her to participate, acknowledging her conflict of interest as a former AFPI employee.